IamOmaR22/DropTask-with-Django-SQLite/README.md

+# DropTask
-# Quick And Easy To Use Anytime, Anywhere!
+*Quick And Easy To Use Anytime, Anywhere!
+"Plan Your Day Better, Get Your Life Organized".*

-## "Plan Your Day Better, Get Your Life Organized".
-DropTask Lets You Keep Track Of Yor Task In One Place.
+*DropTask Lets You Keep Track Of Yor Task In One Place.
+You can add your daily task, can completed by clicking, can update a task and also can delete a task.*

-# Tools
-## Front-end Part
-* HTML
-* CSS
-* Bootstrap
-## Back-end
-* Django
-* SQLite 3

 # Features
 * Add task